nicolaka/gke-deferred-stack/README.md

     * Creates the ODIC IDP configuration in GCloud which enables TFC workload identity authentication from Stacks.
     * Creates the Stack itself in TFC.
 It doesn't configure it for the custom agent pool mentioned above due to limitations in the TFE provider.

-When using the Terraform configuration you will need to set several TF variables:
+When using the Terraform configuration you will need to set several TF variables, and some Google provider environment variables:

 ```bash
 # Replace the values in < > as appropriate